jellyfisheart/jellyfisheart/README.md

 Don't be a piece of shit. (racist, proshipper, wtf ever else.
 Y'all like to create new ways to be off-putting.)

-I'll keep my distance if any of the above apply to you

 I might be boring until you seem easy enough to riff with

  Don't associate me with fandoms/other fans who're freakish or weird

- I don't fully block people until I feel I have to
+ I don't fully block people until I feel I have to.
+I will typically keep my distance or hide you for a few hours/days

  It's pixel horses bro.